Conjugacy theorems for loop reductive group schemes and Lie algebras: The nullity one case

 \section{The nullity one case}

-In this section we look in detail at the case $n=1$, i.e. $R=k[t^{\pm 1}],$ where $k$ is assumed to be {\it algebraically closed}.
-The twisted forms of $\dg \otimes_k R$ are nothing but the derived algebra of the affine Kac-Moody Lie algebras modulo their centres~\cite{P2}.
+In this section we look in detail at the case $R=k[t^{\pm 1}]$ where $k$ is assumed to be {\it algebraically closed}.
+It is known that twisted forms of $\dg\otimes_kR$ are nothing but the derived algebras of the affine Kac-Moody Lie algebras modulo their centres~\cite{P2}.
 We maintain all of our previous notation, except for the fact that now we specify that $n=1$. \begin{lemma} Every maximal split torus of $\GG$ is generically maximal split. \end{lemma} \begin{proof} Let $\SS$ be a maximal split torus of our simply connected $R$--group $\GG$.
-We must show that $\SS_K$ is a maximal split torus of the algebraic $K$--group $\GG_K$.
+We must show that $\SS_K$ is a maximal split torus of $\GG_K$.
+We consider the reductive $R$-group $\HH=Z_{\GG}(\SS)$, its derived (semisimple) group $\mathcal{D}\,(\HH)$ which we denote by $\HH'$, and the radical ${\rm rad}\,(\HH)$ of $\HH$.
+Recall that ${\rm rad}\,(\HH)$ is a central torus of $\HH$ and that we have an exact sequence of $R$--groups